Best Dog Crates for Anxiety 2026: 5 Escape-Proof Picks

 • Anxiety symptoms worsen over time rather than improve

-• Your dog has been crate-trained but develops new anxiety (may indicate a medical issue)
+• Your dog has been crate-trained but develops new anxiety (may indicate a medical issue — consult your vet)

 • A veterinary behaviorist recommends against crating

-Alternatives include dog-proofed rooms, indoor exercise pens, or simply allowing the dog to roam with anxiety-management medication.
+Alternatives include dog-proofed rooms, indoor exercise pens, or allowing the dog to roam with anxiety-management medication prescribed by your vet.
 Some dogs do better with a pet camera and check-in routine than with confinement.
+For a comprehensive look at anxiety management strategies beyond crating, see our dog anxiety solutions guide.

 Frequently Asked Questions